top of page

 Today's Marijuana

 Today's marijuana is not safe (or legal) for teens and young adults under age 21.
 The super high THC levels are associated with IQ loss, increased anxiety, psychosis, and emergency room visits.
 The brain is still maturing until age 25, and marijuana can hurt its development.
 Learn more below!
-Email to join our monthly Marijuana Committee (1st Thursdays at 4pm).
+Email to join our monthly Marijuana Committee.

 TNP's Top 10 Facts